 - Open the Start menu.

-- Right-click any tile > Unpin from Start.
+- Right-click any tile and select Unpin from Start.

 2. Personalize the Taskbar

-- Hide Cortana: Right-click taskbar > Uncheck "Show Cortana button".
+- Hide the Cortana button: Right-click the taskbar and uncheck "Show Cortana button."

 3. Hide Cortana Completely